MysticFn68/fn-cheeto-dlls/README.md

-## Fortnite Cheeto DLL's
+## Fortnite Cheeto DLL Library - by veroty#9999
-all of these dlls are either got leaked or are from free cheetos some of those cheats may not work since theyre outdated
+All of these dlls are either got leaked, cracked or are from free cheetos.
+Some of those cheats may not work since theyre outdated

 ## List:
 - CheatAlphaFN